adnan-kutay-yuksel/tryhackme-all-rooms-database/README.md

 # TryHackMe Room Database

-A comprehensive tool for collecting and categorizing TryHackMe rooms.
-This project provides detailed information about each room, including difficulty, room type, subscription status, and more to facilitate a better user experience in cybersecurity training.
+A comprehensive tool designed to collect and categorize TryHackMe rooms.
+This project provides detailed information about each room, including difficulty, room type, subscription status, and more, to enhance the user experience in cybersecurity training.

 ## Project Goals

 This project aims to:
 - Automatically scrape and gather information about TryHackMe rooms.
-- Organize the data in a structured CSV format for easy access and analysis.
+- Organize the data into a structured CSV format for easy access and analysis.
 - Help users identify rooms based on their preferences and requirements.

 ## Collected Information